The Urbz: Sims in the City: Console

-The gameplay is similar to The Sims Bustin' Out, and the objective of the console games is to go to each of nine districts and build their reputations (called "Rep" in-game).
-Rep is a measure of how popular a character is; as characters gain more reputation, they gain access to larger apartments and different districts.
+The gameplay is similar to The Sims Bustin' Out, and the objective of the console games is to go to each of nine districts and build their reputation (called "Rep" in-game).
+Rep is a measure of how popular a character is; as the character gains more Rep, they gain access to larger apartments and different districts.
 In the end, the character will have the largest apartment and be able to visit any of the districts.

-In addition to gaining Rep, the player must also make sure that his or her character has its needs fulfilled, and to increase the character's skills by playing mini-games.
+In addition to gaining Rep, the player must also make sure that their character has its needs fulfilled, and to increase the character's skills by playing minigames.
 The amount of money Sims can make at the various jobs in each of the districts is determined by what skills they've leveled up.
 As they progress through the game, players will get messages for rent from Darius, the Sim with the highest rep in the city, and get programmed messages to their XAM.
 Other challenges, like helping Urbz, gain the player income.

 The player will be given different tasks depending on the district they are in.
-The tasks are varied in nature, including fulfilling needs, furnishing an apartment, building reputation, mastering a job, making friends, tagging an object, and helping others.
+The tasks are varied in nature, including fulfilling needs, furnishing an apartment, building reputation, mastering a job, making friends, tagging an object, and helping other Urbz.

 Handheld

 The handheld versions are played as an adventure game, similar to the handheld releases of The Sims Bustin' Out, and give the player direct control of the character "Urb".
 The goal of the Nintendo DS and Game Boy Advance versions is to complete the five missions included.
 The versions are largely similar, but the Nintendo DS version includes an additional, exclusive mission and location that is not found on the Game Boy Advance version.
 Like the other games of The Sims franchise, an Urb has eight basic needs.
 In order to succeed in the handheld versions of this game, these needs must be kept high and steady.

-There are four different "Rep Groups" in the game: Richies, Artsies, Streeties and Nerdies.
+There are four different "Rep Groups" in the game: Richies, Artsies, Streeties, and Nerdies.
 The player is assigned to one in the beginning of the game, but it can later be changed with the completion of certain objectives.

 There are three districts that can be unlocked upon completing certain sets of goals.
 Once the player has beaten the game, they are free to live in any of the houses or apartments in the game so long as they have enough money.

 Soundtrack

 The Urbz console soundtrack was released digitally on last.fm as an album for download in March 2007.
-Most of the game's soundtrack is present; however, due to licensing issues with A&M Records, music recorded by hip hop group the Black Eyed Peas was not present on the album.
+Most of the game's soundtrack is present; however, due to licensing issues with A&M Records, music recorded by hip hop group The Black Eyed Peas was not present on the album.
 A physical release was planned by EA, but was cancelled after poor sales of the game.